-- Accounts with all three services, including a Professional-level account with Calendly, a free or Premium-level account with GMass, and (probably) a paid account with Zapier.
+- Accounts with all three services, including a Professional-level account with Calendly, a Premium, Professional, or Team account with GMass, and (probably) a paid account with Zapier.

 - API keys from GMass and Calendly, both of which are easy to grab from the apps’ respective dashboards.

 - And the link to the public invite to use GMass with Zapier.

 From there, you can start building your automations — generally where a person does something in Calendly which then triggers an action in GMass.